Theodore G. Jenes Jr.

-Theodore G. Jenes Jr. (born February 21, 1930) is a retired lieutenant general in the United States Army.
+Theodore G. Jenes Jr. (February 21, 1930 – May 2, 2023) was a lieutenant general in the United States Army.
 He was the commanding general of United States Army Central from 1984 to 1987 as well as Deputy Commanding General of United States Army Forces Command.
 Previously he served as Chief of Staff of the Eighth Army and Deputy Commander of the Combined Arm Combat Developments Activity at Fort Leavenworth, Kansas.
 Jenes earned a B.S. degree from the University of Georgia and an M.S. degree from Auburn University.
+He died on May 2, 2023, at the age of 93.